 Supposedly, it tastes just like regular salt and behaves like regular salt in cooking food.
 And it has been proven to be clinically effective on lowering blood pressure.

-It's probably because it contains a decent amount of Potassium in its formula - about 28%.
+It's probably because it contains a decent amount of Potassium (like in supplements) in its formula - about 28%.

 The only problem with this particular potassium/sodium salt is that it may only be found in the Philippines - until someone starts selling this salt in the USA.